 - Mrs. Frisby and the Rats of NIMH by Robert C. O'Brien

 The novels will allow us to develop comprehension skills, and address challenging vocabulary and literature concepts.
-Throughout the book the students will keep track of their comprehension using 4 reading strategies: Predict, Question, Clarify, and Summarize.
-Quizzes will be given at certain points throughout the novel to check on the understanding of the characters, the plot, and the concepts in the book.
+Throughout the book the students will keep track of their comprehension using several reading strategies, such as predict, question, clarify, and summarize.
+Quizzes will be given at certain points throughout the novel to check on the comprehension.
 At the end of each book the students will be given an opportunity to complete a final project.

 Students will also be required to read and pass quizzes on Accelerated Reader books each quarter, which will be averaged into their final reading grade.